 And last but not least, you will probably need relatively cheap (or free) energy; otherwise you are likely to spend more on your electricity bill than you will ever earn in rewards.
 Larger operations may also require a decent cooling system or a cold climate.
-And some basic technical skills to set the operation up and maintain it will come in handy, too.
+And some basic technical skills to set up the operation and maintain it will come in handy, too.

-All of this is doable if you want to put in the time, money and effort, and if you have access to the right resources it could even earn you a nice profit.
+All of this is doable if you want to put in the time, money and effort.
+And if you have access to the right resources, it could even earn you a nice profit.
 But keep in mind that you will be competing in a highly professionalized industry.
 Bitcoin mining is not free money.